-As Australia's largest not-for-profit health fund, we put our policyholders' health and interests first.
-For 90 years now, our mutual ethos has permeated the organisation and supports our dedication to transparency and accountability throughout the business.
+As Australia's largest not-for-profit health fund, we are focused on giving back to our members and putting our money where our members are.
+For over 90 years, our mutual ethos has permeated the organisation and supports our dedication to transparency and accountability throughout the business.
 It also extends to a commitment to maintaining the highest standards of corporate governance.

-In a year which saw communities continue to navigate the impacts of the pandemic our top priority remains on the safety and wellbeing of our policyholders and staff, with heightened regulatory, political and media focus on our industry.
+In a year that was underpinned by a complex operating environment and cost of living pressures, our top priority remains on the health and wellbeing of our policyholders and staff, while also responding to continuing regulatory, political and media focus on our industry.
 Our strong corporate governance framework supports our vision: to make healthcare understandable, affordable, high quality and member centric and our 2025 strategic pillars - Uncommon Care, Affordability and Value and Growth for Sustainability.